6 Reasons to Invest in an Ionizer Air Purifier (March 2024 update)

 FAQs

-An ionizer charges air particles, causing them to have a negative charge.
+An ioniser charges air particles, causing them to have a negative charge.
 Pollutants like smoke, smog, and tobacco, which are positively charged, are attracted to the negative ions, become heavy, and fall to the ground, in the process of purifying the air.

-Is air ionizer good or bad?
+Is an air ioniser good or bad?

-Are air ionizers worth it?
+Are air ionisers worth it?

 Air ionisers are excellent in improving indoor air quality by eliminating small air particles that contaminate the air you breathe.
 They include bacteria, viruses, mould, smoke, and smog.
-For better results, consider getting a HEPA ionizer air purifier, which also removes the large particles in the air with 99.97% air cleansing efficiency.
+For better results, consider getting a HEPA ioniser air purifier, which also removes the large particles in the air with 99.97% air cleansing efficiency.

 What are the side effects of ionizer?